-The year before, I’d taken my leave from the publishing company where I’d been working for 23 years.
+In 2008, I took my leave from the publishing company where I’d been working for 23 years.
 I was 45 years old and living in Paris.

-I spent the next three months exploring that city on foot, early to late each day.
-I got to know Paris well.
+I spent the next three months exploring that city on foot, early to late each day, and got to know Paris well.

 I also learned that three months is my limit for doing nothing, even in Paris, and returned home from a long walk one afternoon to announce to my husband that I wanted to start a business of my own.